dOpensource/dsiprouter/README.md

 - Must run this as the root user (you can use sudo)
 - Kamailio needs to be installed with the default kamailio configuration directory
 - You will need your kamailio database credentials.
+- git needs to be installed

 ### Installing and Running It: